chavarriajose/Flat-to-Form-A-Hands-On-Guide-to-3D-Thinking/Cube/README.md

-#Cube
+# Cube

-The cube has 6 faces
+The cube consist in 6 square faces.
+It has 8 vertixes and 12 edges